Publications & presentations

 Hong Kong’s ETF Market: Background

 Hong Kong’s ETF market is one of the largest and most active in Asia and has seen significant growth in recent years.
-There are currently 174 ETFs listed on the Stock Exchange of Hong Kong Limited1 (HKSE) compared with 69 at the end of 2010.
+There are currently 118 ETFs listed on the Stock Exchange of Hong Kong Limited1 (HKSE) as of 31 December 2020.

 Hong Kong’s ETF market began in 1999 with the launch of the Hong Kong Government’s Tracker Fund of Hong Kong, which remains one of Hong Kong’s most actively traded ETFs.
 Today, the majority of Hong Kong’s ETFs are equity, RQFII (Renminbi Qualified Foreign Institutional Investors) A-share and synthetic A-share ETFs.
 Recent years have also seen more international ETF fund managers listing in Hong Kong.
 US-based Vanguard Investments, for example, has five Hong Kong listed ETFs and in 2014, the first Canadian ETF fund manager, BMO Asset Management (Asia) listed three ETFs in Hong Kong.